briannaflynn/Jeiden/README.md

 _k i_: Sum of the weights of the edges attacehd to node _i_

 _m_: sum of the weights of all edges in the graph

+## Step 2: Aggregate the nodes within the same community into a single node

+The aggregation of nodes in the Leiden algorithm involves combining all nodes within the same community into a single 'super node' in a new, aggregated graph.

+This step effectively redues the size of the graph while preserving community structure - operate on the condensed graph in next iterations.

+1. Aggregate the adjacency matrix: Sum the weights of edges between communities to create a new adjacency matrix representing the condensed graph.

+2. Update community assignments: Create a new community assignment array for the aggregated nodes.

+The ```aggregate_nodes``` function determines unique communiti8es, mapping each node first.
+A community matrix is then constructed where each row corresponds to a node an each column a community.
+This matrix indicates the membership of nodes to communities.
+The community matrix and adjacency matrix are multiplied to efffectively sum the weights of the edges between communities - two multiplications allow us to aggregate both the rows and columns.
+New community assignments simply correspond to the index of each unique community in the aggregated graph.